-The downside is the usable energy has just been reduced by 10%.
+The downside is the usable capacity has just been reduced by 10%.

 For higher power packs the usable SoC window will be even smaller.
 A high power hybrid battery pack may have a usable SoC window of just 30%.
 This is required to allow the pack to operate with a more consistent power capability and to extend the lifetime with very high micro-cycling.

 The problem in benchmarking this is that it is easy to find the usable energy and the total energy of a battery pack.
 However, it is more difficult without instrumenting the battery pack to ascertain the upper and lower working capacity limits.

 Therefore, as an approximation we use the usable to total energy ratio as an alternative.
 This percentage is calculated as the Usable or Net kWh / Total or Gross kWh.

 Examples of usable energy windows:

 - 95.4% Mercedes EQA 250 66.5kWh usable (69.7kWh total)

 - 92.5% Nissan Leaf 37kWh usable (40kWh total)

 - 92% Ford F-150 Lightning 131kWh usable (142kWh total)

 - 90% Nissan Leaf 56kWh usable (62kWh total)